logo

 Introduction - Black women revolutionising therapeutic thought and practice by Helen P. George

-1. The un-silencing of black women: A black empathic approach by Isha Mckenzie-Mavinga
+1. The un-silencing of black women: A 'black Empathic Approach' by Isha Mckenzie-Mavinga

 2. Lively up we self: A portal, some letters and a black feminist chorus by Gail Lewis and Foluke Taylor